lamalab-org/chem-caption/docs/source/usage.rst

 ..

-Molecule Featurization (Adapted Featurizers)
+Molecule Featurization (Custom Featurizers)
 --------------------------------------------
 Some projects require some novel featurization, which is embodied by a function.
-This function can be converted into a featurizer of its own by leveraging the **RDKitAdaptor**.
+This function can be converted into a featurizer of its own by leveraging the :py:class:`chemcaption.featurizer.adaptor.RDKitAdaptor`.

 Here, as an example, we define a function which:

 1. Takes in a molecular instance,
 2. Extracts its molecular string,
-3. Tells the number of occurrences of the character **=**, i.e., the number of double bonds in the molecule.
+3. Tells the number of occurrences of the character :code:`==`, i.e., the number of double bonds in the molecule.

 .. code-block:: python